jekyll/minima/_posts/2022-02-02-inner-compass.md

 - What is the 1 big thing that you'll get done today?

+- Are you a man of action or are you a man of contemplation?

 - Can you do this consistently?
 Day after day, week after week?

 - If today were the last day of my life, would I be doing what I am about to do today?